Student Rights and ResponsibilitiesBack To Top

-- The coach, faculty sponsor or director will discuss the circumstances surrounding the misconduct with the Vice President for Learning and Student Development.
-The Vice President will consider factors which might increase or decrease the severity of the actions in which the student was involved.
-The decision of the Vice President for Student Services and the Vice President for Academic Affairs shall be considered final, unless College Suspension or Dismissal is recommended.
+- The coach, faculty sponsor or director will discuss the circumstances surrounding the misconduct with the Vice President for Student Services and the Vice President for Academic Affairs.
+They will consider factors which might increase or decrease the severity of the actions in which the student was involved.
+The decision of the Associate Vice President for Student Services and the Vice President for Academic Affairs shall be considered final, unless College Suspension or Dismissal is recommended.

 - Nothing herein is designed or intended to limit any other reasonable rules or restrictions placed in force by a coach, director or sponsor.
 In addition, the coach, director or sponsor may take disciplinary action immediately, such as expulsion from a practice or performance, where it is necessary and appropriate.

-Due Process Procedure for Students Recommended for College Suspension or Expulsion
+Due Process Procedure for Students Recommended for College Expulsion

-The Vice President for Learning and Student Development shall send a notice to the student specifying the misconduct for which suspension or expulsion is being recommended.
+The Associate Vice President for Student Services shall send a notice to the student specifying the misconduct for which expulsion is being recommended.